shashankv02/healthbot-vscode/README.md

 ## Features

-Syntax highlighting and auto completion for HealthBot rules and playbooks.
+Syntax highlighting, auto completion and synatx validation or HealthBot rules and playbooks.